In today’s accounting tutorial, we look at the difference between gross fixed assets and net fixed assets and why this is important.

-Of course the question of what an asset is desires a quick look here too.
+Of course, the question of what an asset deserves a quick look here too.
 The International Financial Reporting Standards (IFRS) Conceptual Framework defines an asset as an economic benefit(s) the reporting entity can control and arise from past events.

 What is Accumulated Depreciation?

-We aren’t going to go into too much detail about depreciation in this tutorial as we have a separate article covering it in detail, you can find that here.
+We aren’t going to go into too much detail about depreciation in this tutorial as we have a separate article covering it in detail; you can find that here.
 However, in summary, depreciation represents the consumption of economic benefits from an asset over an estimated useful life for the reporting entity.
-Or other words, it reflects the reducing utility that can be derived from the asset for the entity controlling it.
+Or other words, it reflects the reducing utility that one can derive from the asset for the entity controlling it.

 Accumulated depreciation is what they call a contra asset account.
-The reason being it is an “asset” account, however, it has a natural credit balance (of course it could have a zero balance, but shouldn’t have a debit balance).
+It is an “asset” account; however, it has a natural credit balance (it could have a zero balance but shouldn’t have a debit balance).
 And is “set-off” against its respective asset account.
 Which is what we will look at next.

 Fixed Gross Assets and Net Fixed Assets Disclosure Example

-In our example, using ABC Ltd, let’s say they still own the digger they purchased back in March 20 for $850,000.
-It’s now March 31 and the accounting team is preparing the year-end accounts for management and external shareholders.
-And let’s say the digger is depreciated on a straight-line basis at 10 per cent.
-This keeps the blog maths easy for an accountant.
+In our example, using ABC Ltd, let’s say they still own the digger they purchased back on March 20 for $850,000.
+It’s now March 31, and the accounting team is preparing the year-end accounts for management and external shareholders.
+And let’s say ABC will depreciate the digger on a straight-line basis at 10 per cent.
+Ten per cent helps keeps the blog maths easy for an accountant.